What can I do with a Sociology degree?

 Trips to countries like Nepal and Kenya are beneficial for personal development, but also for your CV.

-Drew says: "It gives students that international experience which I think in a globalised world it’s really important these days and I think a lot of with Brexit and everything that’s happening right now, having them all global outlook is a positive thing because we seem to be shrinking our minds rather than opening them.
+Drew says: "It gives students that international experience which I think in a globalised world is really important these days.
+With everything that’s happening right now, having that global outlook is a positive thing because we seem to be shrinking our minds rather than opening them.

-"For students having those opportunities it’s really important and having their placement in their second year is vital because they are not just learning research from textbooks, they are putting it into practice, they get a reference and something additional on their CV.
-For some students, it’s the first time they ever entered the professional workplace so it gives them that additional opportunity to do things.
+"For students, having those opportunities is really important and completing their placement in their second year is vital because they are not just learning research from textbooks, they are putting it into practice to prepare for whatever careers they go into with their Sociology degree.
+They receive a reference and it's something additional for their CV.
+For some students, it’s the first time they ever enter the professional workplace, so it gives them that opportunity to do things.

-A degree in Sociology creates a huge number of career options.
+You'll be opened up to many opportunities and careers with a Sociology degree.
 Your skills in analysing data, undertaking research and developing strong arguments will be highly valued by many employers.
 You will graduate ready to work in a range of employment settings due to the transferable skills, broad knowledge base and critical awareness that studying Sociology provides.

-Drew says: "Traditionally students go into crime and criminal justice so they may be interested in working in probation or with offenders or young people in the criminal justice system.
-We also get people who go into social research, humanitarian causes so they either work for the UN or within HIV and AIDS or international development and more global perspective because they’ve specialised in things like that.
+Drew says: "Traditionally, students go into crime and criminal justice, so they may be interested in working in probation or with offenders or young people in the criminal justice system.
+We also get people who go into social research or humanitarian causes, so they work for the UN or within HIV and AIDS, or international development.
 Students also go to work with vulnerable adults and children.
 They can also go into teaching.
 It can be broad.
 It’s only limited by your imagination.

-"We would sit down with students from day one and ask if they have an idea of an area that they are interested in and they might say human rights.
-They don't know what job, but human rights and we kind of help them get to do that."
+"We sit down with students from day one and ask if they have an idea of an area that they are interested in and they might say human rights.
+They might not know what job, but we try to help them as much as we can to point them in that direction."

-Previous graduates now work in the fields of education, mental health, work with vulnerable adults and children, the criminal justice system, government, international development, charities and community work, political campaigning and social research.
+Previous graduates now work in a wide range of sociology jobs, in the fields of education, mental health, work with vulnerable adults and children, the criminal justice system, government, international development, charities and community work, political campaigning and social research.

-"One of our graduates went to work into drugs and alcohol with vulnerable adults.
+"One of our graduates went to work in drugs and alcohol with vulnerable adults.
 She is the manager of a centre which deals with that.
-We’ve got people that went into teaching and now are qualified secondary college teachers.
-We had a student who went to work with the UN.
+We’ve got people who have gone into teaching and are now qualified secondary college teachers.
+We also had a student who went to work with the UN.

-"Broadly, we’ve had students who are police officers, people have gone on to work for Ipsos Mori, the research organisation.
-Students might say that there are so many different things you can study, from health to crime to inequality and we try to push them into the careers they want to do," Drew concludes.
+"Broadly, we’ve had students who are police officers and people who have gone on to work for Ipsos Mori, the research organisation.
+Students might say that there are so many different things you can study, from health to crime to inequality, and we try to push them into the careers they want to do," Drew concludes.